Papilledema

 • Coordinated care between neurology, neurosurgery, and ophthalmology

-Delays increase the risk of permanent visual loss.
+Delays increase the risk of field defects and even permanent visual loss.

 When to Seek Urgent Evaluation